Last Updated on

 Citizens from Israel and Qatar are not allowed to visit Saudi Arabia.

-NB: Having an Israeli stamp in your passport will not deny you entry to Saudi Arabia.
+NB: Having an Israeli stamp in your passport will not deny you entry to KSA.

 What´s the price for Saudi Arabia E-Visa?